 Psychological allergy

-Despite the fact that in the physiological sense, an allergy is a reaction to the effects of a substance, sometimes an allergic reaction can be a manifestation of acute emotional experiences.
+Despite the fact that in a physiological sense, an allergy is a reaction to exposure to a substance, sometimes an allergic reaction can be a manifestation of acute emotional experiences.

-For example, an allergy to oranges may not be related to the chemical composition of the fruit, but to unpleasant emotions that a person once experienced and which are subconsciously associated with oranges.
-For example, he ate fruit when he was informed of some kind of trouble.
+For example, an allergy to oranges may not be associated with the chemical composition of the fruit, but with unpleasant emotions that a person once experienced and which are subconsciously associated with oranges.
+For example, he was eating fruit when he was told about some kind of trouble.
 Apparently, such incredible reactions as are associated with psychology.

 It is impossible to cure allergies once and for all.
 Moreover, there are cases when an allergic reaction is provoked by a substance that for many years before was not perceived by the body as a threat.

 But we hasten to please you: everything is far from hopeless.
-Although it is impossible to remake the immune system, it is quite possible to eliminate the symptoms of allergies.
+Although it is impossible to remake the immune system, it is quite possible to eliminate allergy symptoms.

-Allergy symptoms in adults may be less pronounced than in children, so allergies are often confused with other diseases, such as a cold.
+Signs of allergies in adults may appear less pronounced than in children, so allergies are often confused with other diseases, such as a cold.
 Therefore, at the slightest suspicion of an allergy, consult your doctor.
-The sooner you start defending, the better.
+The sooner you start defending yourself, the better.

 Doctors distinguish several types and types of allergic reactions.
-The strength of the negative impact, the severity of symptoms and signs depends on many factors.
-With a decrease in immunity, high sensitivity of the body, health problems, a pronounced negative reaction is possible.
+The strength of the negative impact and the severity of symptoms and signs depend on many factors.
+With a decrease in immunity, high sensitivity of the body, or health problems, a pronounced negative reaction is possible.

 What types of allergies develop most often?
-What type of immune response causes a threat to life?
-Answers in the article.
+What type of immune response is life-threatening?
+The answers are in the article.

 The mechanism of development of an allergic reaction

-The negative response of the body proceeds according to a certain pattern:
+The body’s negative response follows a certain pattern:

 • contact with an irritant;